ce-omarbadawy/obsidian-my-svgs/README.md

 ## Contributing

 This is a basic but functional plugin.
-Contributions are welcome since I probably won't update much.
-I'm happy with it as it is for my uses.
+Contributions are welcome since I probably won't update much because I don't think it needs much.
+I'm happy with it as it is.

 ##   Sponsor this project
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/omarbadawy)